usc-mrel/mri_tagging_055T/README.md

 python write_rtspiral_cine.py -c protocols/cardiac_bssfp_cine_055T.toml
 ```

-Sequences will be generated in the `out_seq` folder.
+Expected output: sequences will be generated in the `out_seq` folder.

 ## Reconstruction
 Reconstruction depends on the `usc_dynamic_reconstruction` toolbox, `ismrmrd`, and `ismrm_sunrise_matlab`, which are all included as submodules in this repository.